Yale Master’s Degrees

 For Journey Newsletter Contact: firstname.lastname@example.org

-Mary Evelyn Tucker and John Grim have created one series of Massive Open Online Courses (MOOCS) at Yale through the Coursera platform, and another is scheduled to be released Spring 2021:
+Mary Evelyn Tucker and John Grim have created two series of Massive Open Online Courses (MOOCS) at Yale through the Coursera platform:

 - Indigenous Religions and Ecology